The Judgment Day: Morgan–Mysterio era (2024–present)

 On the June 30 episode of Raw, Bálor and McDonagh defeated The New Day (Kofi Kingston and Xavier Woods) to win the World Tag Team Championship for the second time as a team and Perez was formally added to the group, officially replacing Morgan as Women's Tag Team Champion, thus becoming an all champions group once again (Intercontinental, Women's Tag and World Tag Team Titles).
 At Evolution, the newly-formed duo defended their title in a fatal four-way tag team match against Charlotte Flair and Alexa Bliss, Sol Ruca and Zaria, and The Kabuki Warriors.
 On Night 1 of SummerSlam on August 2, Perez and Rodriguez lost the tag titles to Flair and Bliss, ending their reign at 33 days.

-When Lucha Libre AAA Worldwide (AAA) was acquired by WWE in April 2025, WWE personnel began making appearances at their events.
-Judgment Day appeared at Triplemanía XXXIII, and Worlds Collide: Las Vegas.
-Prominently, after failing to win the title at the former, at the latter event on September 12, Dominik defeated El Hijo del Vikingo to win the AAA Mega Championship, becoming a double champion as well as the first wrestler to hold championships in WWE and AAA simultaneously.
 On the October 20 episode of Raw, Bálor and McDonagh lost the tag titles to AJ Styles and Dragon Lee, ending their second reign at 112 days.
-On the November 10 episode of Raw, Mysterio lost the Intercontinental Championship to John Cena, ending his reign at 204 days.
+On the November 10 episode of Raw, Dominik lost the Intercontinental Championship to John Cena, ending his reign at 204 days.
+19 days later at Survivor Series: WarGames, Dominik defeated Cena to regain the title after interference from the returning Morgan.

+At Royal Rumble on January 31, 2026, Morgan, Perez and Rodriguez participated in the namesake match.
+Perez was eliminated by Ripley while Rodriguez was eliminated by Morgan, who went on to win the match by last eliminating Tiffany Stratton.
+On February 18, Perez announced that she had undergone surgery for a benign tumor in her back and would be out for an undisclosed period of time.
+Five days later on Raw, Morgan declared that she will challenge Stephanie Vaquer for the Women’s World Championship at WrestleMania 42, who Rodriguez unsuccessfully challenged previously.
+On the March 2 episode of Raw, Dominik lost the Intercontinental Championship to Penta after Bálor stopped McDonagh from helping him, ending his second reign at 93 days.
+On the following episode of Raw, Bálor was attacked by the rest of the group, ending his time in The Judgment Day.
+At WrestleMania 42, Morgan defeated Vaquer to win the title, while "The Demon" Finn Bálor defeated Mysterio in a street fight.